 Some staff felt that patients were using the online system to secure a face-to-face or phone appointment.
 Staff suggested that the online system would be of more value if it filtered patient enquiries so that straightforward clinical issues could be directed through the online system, but for more complex medical issues, patients would be advised to contact the practice to secure a face-to-face or phone appointment.

 Jon Banks from the research team at NIHR CLAHRC West said:

 “Online consultations have been promoted and supported by NHS England and the Prime Minister’s Challenge fund.
 Our research highlights both their potential and their limitations.
 The practices involved in the research were all keen to adopt and engage with new technologies that can help them and their patients, but the system in its current form needs refining.
 It works for the more straightforward types of enquiry but it needs to filter out or redirect patients with more complex issues so that they can be seen face-to-face or over the phone.

 “The system would also benefit from greater integration with GP practice IT systems as it generated extra work for the admin team moving the e-consultation into the patient’s record.”

-The research was funded by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) and the One Care GP consortium who were piloting the e-consultation system.
+The research was funded by the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) and the One Care GP consortium who were piloting the e-consultation system.

 ‘Use of an electronic consultation system in primary care: a qualitative interview study‘ Jon Banks, Michelle Farr, Chris Salisbury, Elly Bernard, Kate Northstone, Hannah Edwards and Jeremy Horwood.
 Published in the British Journal of General Practice (BJGP)